devz3ro/Arc-Windows-10/README.md

 Download both arcwin10.ps1 & arcwin10.bat to the same directory.
 Right click and run arcwin10.bat as Administrator.

-It will create a directory named "working" which can be safely deleted after the installation has been verified.
+Two directories will be created: "arctemp" (will be deleted after installation) and "Arc" (where arc will live).
+The "Arc" directory should only be deleted if you are upgrading.
 You may proceed to disable Developer Mode.

 Note: The auto updater in Arc does not work in Windows 10.
-You will need to re-enable Developer Mode, delete the "working" directory (if you haven't already), and re-run arcwin10.bat as Administrator to update it.
+You will need to re-enable Developer Mode, delete the "Arc" directory, and re-run arcwin10.bat as Administrator to update it.